 Some of the reasons to consider mastectomy are:

-- you have DCIS in more than one part of the breast
+- you have DCIS in more than one part of your breast

 - the area is large relative to your breast size